Set sail on a Fantastic Journey through the waters of speculative fiction and fantasy

 I know, you’re so right, I’ve been there myself for a long time.
 All I can say is I’ve learned that a well-written book does not make up for the bad in it if despair and evil are its main points.
 This is not always clear at first.
 With me, the sense that reading books like this was not right and was damaging grew on me slowly.
 Over time I realized what God says about our thoughts, our friends, and renewing our minds are all true, and not following His direction was changing the way I looked at Him, at myself, and at everything around me – and not in a good way.
 There are so many great stories to be read, so much filth you will be glad you haven’t set running around in your head, and so much goodness and beauty and adventure to look forward to – it’s worth waiting for, worth the effort to find, and worth the sacrifice of a little boredom at first.
 Hone your taste for great books, and be true to goodness – you won’t be sorry!

-Q. Is there a quote from Fantastic Journey the exhibits the theme of the book?
+Q. Is there a quote from Fantastic Journey that exhibits the theme of the book?

 The pure ruby of The Bonemender’s Oath may encourage the greatest romance, tried and true; the diamond of The Broken Blade may shape a life of courage; the jade of The Wingfeather Saga may draw us down a path of enriching mystery. – Fantastic Journey, pg.
 263.